nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 </table>
 </div>

-{% include custominfocallout.html content="**Note:** If the provider system allows the repeat medication (master/template) details to be altered pending or as new repeat issues are generated, then the latest details **MUST** be returned by the provider in the Additional Information column.
-A subsection banner message should be added if applicable (for example ‘The medication above is taken from a list of Repeat Medication Templates in the patient record which may have been amended since they were last issued.
-You should look at the All Medication Issues section to see what the patient has been given)." type="info" %}
+{% include custominfocallout.html content="**Note:** The medication below is taken from a list of Repeat Medication Templates in the patient record which may have been amended since they were last issued.
+See the All Medication Issues subsection for all repeat prescriptions issued." type="info" %}